GoogleCloudPlatform/gcp-fedramp-dw-quickstart/README.md

 $ terraform apply
 ```

-* Once logging network is deployed, run the below commands to deploy remaining resources in the logging project (assured workload) such as dataflow, pubsub, bigquery etc.
+* After the  logging network is deployed, run the following commands to deploy the remaining resources in the Logging project (Assured Workload) such as Dataflow, Pub/Sub, BigQuery, and so on:

 ```
 $ cd /{output-path}/logging/workload
 $ terraform init
 $ terraform apply
 ```
-* Deploy the network in datawarehouse/network folder to create network and enable APIs  in Data Warehouse project.
+* Deploy the resources in the datawarehouse/network folder to create two networks and enable the APIs in the data warehouse project.

 ```
 $ cd /{output-path}/datawarehouse/network